State Summary 2017 — Texas

 Major Program Accomplishments or Outputs

-2016 was the 22nd consecutive year TFB conducted Summer Ag Institute at Tarleton University.
-14 Participants attended, with an outreach to 13,800 students.
+2017 was the 23rd consecutive year TFB conducted a Summer Ag Institute.
+The event was held for the first time at TFB's Conference and Training Center in Waco, TX.
+A record 28 Participants attended, with an outreach to 2477 students.

-In 2016 there were 11 one-day workshops held around the state with a record 265 teachers attending.
+In 2017 there were 11 one-day workshops held around the state with teachers attending.
 These workshops concentrate on training teachers to integrate agriculture across the curriculum, but with a particular focus on science.

 The nine AITC Mobile Learning Barn trailers are still popular with audiences.
 These MLB trailers are equipped with sides that open up to exhibit graphic displays showing the wide variety of crops and livestock grown in Texas.
 The Mobile Learning Barns are being exhibited at schools, shopping malls, county livestock shows and other venues where the county Farm Bureau wants to tell agriculture's story.
-During 2016,over 94,736 people viewed the Mobile Learning Barns, learning about the various commodities grown in Texas.
-Student impact was 36,782.
+During 2017,over 61,683 people viewed the Mobile Learning Barns, learning about the various commodities grown in Texas.
+Student impact was 36,694.

 Major Program Impacts or Outcomes